-The new list of Patrol names were issued in 1967.
+A revised set of Patrol names were issued in 1967.
 Specific permission to use other names is given.
 The new rectangular two colour badges (above) were to be worn with the first named colour facing forward.
 Eight colours were identified that could be reversed so that Patrol names not on the list could be used.

 Rangers and Guides

 The following Guide names come from combined Scout/ Guide competition in Cambridge.
 In comparison the Rangers elected to use ‘tribe’ names e.g.

 and also in 1949 ‘Explorers’ a Patrol name in a competition rather than a section.